lucashowardmiller/cryptoline/README.md

 ### Usage
 	python3.7 cryptoline.py

 Cryptoline will then prompt you for the cipher, and attempt to decode it automatically.
-Presently, it does not support decoding nested ciphers.
 ### Features
+- Can decrypt nested ciphers (default depth of 3)
 - Can decrypt and detect
 	- Base 85/64/32/16
 	- Mirrored words